Chelsea F.C.: Chelsea Women

-Chelsea also operate a women's football team, Chelsea Football Club Women, formerly known as Chelsea Ladies.
+Chelsea operate a women's football team, Chelsea Football Club Women, formerly known as Chelsea Ladies.
 They have been affiliated to the men's team since 2004 and are part of the club's Community Development programme.
 They play their home games at Kingsmeadow, formerly the home ground of the EFL League Two club AFC Wimbledon.
 The club were promoted to the Premier Division for the first time in 2005 as Southern Division champions and won the Surrey County Cup nine times between 2003 and 2013.
-In 2010 Chelsea Ladies were one of the eight founder members of the FA Women's Super League.
+In 2010, Chelsea Ladies were one of the eight founder members of the FA Women's Super League.
 In 2015, Chelsea Ladies won the FA Women's Cup for the first time, beating Notts County Ladies at Wembley Stadium, and a month later clinched their first FA WSL title to complete a league and cup double.
 In 2018, they won a second league and FA Cup double.
 Two years later, in 2020, they repeated their double success by winning the third league title and the FA Women's League Cup for the first time.
 In the 2020–21 season, Chelsea won a domestic treble by winning the league, FA Cup and League Cup.
-They also reached the final of the UEFA Women's Champions League for the first time, losing to Barcelona 4–0.
+They reached the final of the UEFA Women's Champions League for the first time, losing to Barcelona 4–0.

-John Terry, former captain of the Chelsea men's team, is the President of Chelsea Women.
+John Terry, former captain of the Chelsea men's team, is the president of Chelsea Women.